-If you are facing DUI charges in Los Angeles for the very first time, it is important to understand two things: you are facing very serious and, potentially, long-term consequences if convicted; and, your chances of obtaining a favorable outcome are relatively high with a first offense, especially with an experienced DUI defense attorney on your side.
+If you are facing DUI charges in Los Angeles for the very first time, it is important to understand two things: you are facing very serious and, potentially, long-term consequences if convicted; and, your chances of obtaining a favorable outcome are relatively high with a first offense, especially with an experienced DUI defense attorney fighting on your side.

 To help you better understand California DUI law, as it applies to a first-time offense, we have summarized the most important relevant information below for your perusal:

 Defining "DUI" in California